ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 user interfaces), such automation via scripting is a native feature of a CLI shell.
-Unlike GUI-integrated environments with lots of functionality exposed in menu items and icons, shell is truly a "black box", which has a lot of powerful features that are integral to its efficient use.
-Because manipulation of files is one of the main tasks to accomplish in a shell, a shell usually either comes with common commands (such as `cp`, `mv`, etc.) builtin or is accompanied by an additional package (e.g., `coreutils` in Debian) providing those helpful command line utilities.
+Unlike GUI-integrated environments with lots of functionality exposed in menu items and icons, shell is truly a "black box", with lots of powerful underlying features integral to efficient use.
+Since manipulating files is one of the main tasks in a shell, a shell usually comes with common commands (such as `cp`, `mv`, etc.) built in or provided by an additional package (e.g., `coreutils` in Debian).

-In this module we will first familiarize ourselves with basic (and at times advanced) features of a shell and shell scripting, and then review a few key aspects that particularly relate to reproducibility.
+In this module, we first familiarize ourselves with basic (and at times advanced) features of a shell and shell scripting, then review a few key aspects related to reproducibility.
-We will examine what constitutes good control over commands execution: knowing which command actually was run, what conditions could have potentially affected its execution, inspecting the available history of the commands, and verifying that a script did not complete while hiding a
+We will examine best practices for controlling command execution: knowing which command actually was run, what conditions could have potentially affected its execution, inspecting the available history of the commands, and verifying that a script did not complete while hiding a